cjus/AngularPresentation/README.md

 ## This presentation is open sourced

 Feel free to fork the presentation and use it as the basis for sharing Angular with others.
-My own presentation notes are included, but feel free to add you own.
+My presentation notes are included, but feel free to add you own.

 If you'd like to contribute to this presentation simply fork it and issue a pull request.